LibrariesHacked/library-carpentry/everyone-loves-maps/teaching-gis.md

 ### Points, lines and polygons

-When dealing with geo-spatial data, this will normally be in the form of Points, Lines, and Polygons, and associated attributes.
+When dealing with geo data, this will normally be in the form of Points, Lines, Polygons, and associated attributes.

 | Data type | Description |
 | --------- | ----------- |